 How to spot it: Open App Store Connect → App Privacy → for each data type, both follow-up toggles must match the SDK’s documented behavior.

-How to spot it: Xcode → Build phases → look for PrivacyInfo.xcprivacy in the resources.
-Open it and confirm NSPrivacyAccessedAPITypes covers every required-reason API your code or SDKs touch.
+How to spot it: Xcode → your target → Build Phases → look for PrivacyInfo.xcprivacy in the resources.
+Open it and confirm NSPrivacyAccessedAPITypes covers every required-reason API your code or bundled SDKs touch.

 Apps with sign-in collect Email and Name.
 Apps with sharing collect “User Content.”
 Apps with subscriptions collect “Purchase History.”
 Skipping these because they “feel obvious” is a frequent rejection.

-Reviewer reads your policy URL and sees you mention Google Analytics, but the questionnaire says no analytics.
-Apple flags the mismatch even if the SDK isn’t bundled.
+The reviewer reads your policy URL, sees you mention Google Analytics, but the questionnaire says no analytics.
+Apple flags the mismatch even if the SDK is not bundled.

 Before you change anything